PadowYT2/Nameless-Argon/README.md

 # Nameless-Argon
-A light template for the StaffCP in [NamelessMC version 2](https://github.com/NamelessMC/Nameless).
+A light panel template for NamelessMC v2-pre12.

 Built with the [Argon](https://www.creative-tim.com/product/argon-dashboard) template.